Burraneer

 Burraneer's residents boast exceedingly positive health performance metrics with both young and old age cohorts seeing low prevalence of common health conditions

-Burraneer's health outcomes show exceptional results based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are low across both young and old age cohorts.
-Approximately 68% of Burraneer's total population (2,436 people) has private health cover, compared to Greater Sydney's 59.9% and the national average of 55.7%.
+Burraneer's health outcomes show excellent results based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence were low across both young and old age groups.
+Private health cover was exceptionally high at approximately 68% of Burraneer's total population (2,515 people), compared to Greater Sydney's 59.9%.

 Frequently Asked Questions - Health